Sec-ant/trie-map/README.md

 All iterations (`entries`, `keys`, `values`, `forEach` and `Symbol.iterator`) are in insertion order.

-### Supports Mixing of Primitives and Iterable References as Keys
+### Mixing of Primitives and Iterable References as Keys

 ```ts
 import { TrieMap } from "@sec-ant/trie-map";